Ujunwazara/alx-pre_course/0x01-git/README.md

-I'm a software engineer yes
+I'm a software engineer and i love it